carpentries/instructor-training/_episodes/02-practice.md

 We'll now get started with our first round of learning some theory, how it relates to Software and Data Carpentry, and putting that theory into practice.

+## The Acquisition of Skill

+Our approach is based on the work of researchers like Benner, who applied the [Dreyfus model of skill acquisition][wikipedia-dreyfus-skill] in her studies of
+[how nurses progress from novice to expert](http://journals.sagepub.com/doi/10.1177/0270467604265061) ([see also books by Patricia Benner](https://www.amazon.com/Patricia-E.-Benner/e/B001IGLSW4)).
+This work indicates that through practice and formal instruction, learners acquire skills and advance through distinct stages.
+In simplified form, the three stages of this model are:

+*   *Novice*: someone who doesn't know what they don't know, i.e., they don't yet know what the key ideas in the domain are or how they relate.
+    One sign that someone is a novice is that their questions "aren't even wrong."

+    > Example: A *novice* learner in a Carpentries workshop might not have ever heard of the bash shell, and therefore may have no understanding of how it relates to their file system or other programs on their computer.

+*   *Competent practitioner*: someone who has enough understanding for everyday purposes.
+They won't know all the details of how something works and their understanding may not be entirely accurate, but it is sufficient for completing normal tasks with normal effort under normal circumstances.

+    > Example: A *competent practitioner* in a Carpentries workshop might have used the shell before and understand how to move around directories and use individual programs, but they might not understand how they can fit these programs together to build scripts and automate large tasks.

+*   *Expert*: someone who can easily handle situations that are out of the ordinary, diagnose the causes of problems, and so on.

+    >Example: An *expert* in a Carpentries workshop may have experience writing and running shell scripts and, when presented with a problem, immediately see how these skills can be used to solve the problem.

+We will discuss expertise in more detail in [a later lesson]({{ page.root }}/04-expertise/).

 ## Cognitive Development and Mental Models

 Effective learning is facilitated by the creation of a mental model of the domain,